These vegan jack in the box tacos are so good, that even my husband (who is picky) really enjoyed them!

 It’s great that it has both iron and copper, because copper helps iron absorb in the body.

-Why did Stacey use Red Lentils for this recipe?
+Why did we use Red Lentils for this recipe?
 Because red lentils are considered superfood!
 It is rich in protein, high in fiber, contains a ton of antioxidants, and is overall much healthier than beef, while still giving you the texture beef has!

 Lentils also tend to be very absorbent of the flavors around them, so will taste good in just about anything.